Retropaint/skelform_user_docs/src/starter_guide/basics.md

 The camera can still be moved by holding Ctrl/CMD while dragging.
 This is only required if a bone is selected.

+## Adding a Texture (and Style)

+The bone is invisible right now, and all you see is the green point that represents it's center.

+To give this bone a texture, we'll need a Style.
+Styles are groups of textures, which can be used later to create outfits or skins.
+For now, we'll just use one.

+To add a Style, click on the `Styles` dropdown next to `New Bone`, or in the bone panel.
+Click `[Setup]` within to open up the Styles modal.

+[styles modal img]

+From here, click on `New Style` and give it a name.
+Click `Import` next to Texture when it appears, and select any image to be used.

+After importing the image, the Assigned Bones section will show all bones and what texture they're using (based on index).
+Since your bone isn't using any, click on it (or drag the texture to it) to assign it.

+[Assigned Bone img]

+Close the Styles modal, and you should now see your bone with given texture.

 ## Parent & Child Bones

-Bones can be connected to others to form joints and the like.
+Bones can be children or parents of one another.
+This affects how they are transformed, which will be useful for joints and such.

 **Example:**

 - shoulder -> forearm -> wrist
 - neck -> head

-Create another bone, then drag either bone to the other:
+Create another bone, give it a texture (as in the [above step](#adding-a-texture-and-style)), then drag either bone to the other:

 ![highlight_bone](highlight_bone.png)

 Once released, the bone you held will be the child of the other!

 Changing the parent in any way will affect the child as well.
-This is easier to see if the bones are textured.
+If both bones are textured, this is easy to see.
+Play with the parent to see how the child behaves!

 ### Parent-Child Bone Inheritance